1989 Nickel Value (2026 Guide): Errors List, “P”, “D” & “S” Mint Mark Worth

 The Easy Way to Know Your 1989 Nickel Value

-Evaluating your 1989 nickel takes seconds with a systematic approach.
-First, check the mint mark position below Jefferson’s portrait—P indicates Philadelphia, D marks Denver, and S denotes San Francisco proof specimens.
-Next, examine the coin’s surface condition and luster to determine if it’s circulated or uncirculated.
+Evaluating your 1989 nickel takes only a few systematic steps.
+First, check the mint mark below Jefferson’s portrait on the obverse — “P” means Philadelphia, “D” means Denver, and “S” means San Francisco proof.
+Next, assess the overall surface condition and luster to determine whether the coin is circulated or uncirculated (Mint State, or MS).

-Our CoinValueChecker App simplifies this entire process through smartphone photography.
-Simply snap a picture, and the app instantly identifies your coin’s mint mark, estimates grade, detects Full Steps characteristics, and provides real-time market values drawn from auction databases.
+Our CoinValueChecker App handles this entire process instantly through smartphone photography.
+Simply photograph your coin, and the app identifies the mint mark, estimates the grade, detects Full Steps characteristics, and delivers real-time market values drawn from live auction databases.

 CoinValueChecker APP Screenshot